ximenesyuri/ximenesyuri.com/content/libs/typed/index.md

 One time defined, the types can be used as type hints for _typed functions_, for which type hints are checked at runtime.

-So, with {typed} you have a framework ensuring type safety by:
+So, with {lib:typed} you have a framework ensuring type safety by:
 1. defining custom types from _type factories_;
 2. using those custom types as type hints for _typed functions_;
 3. checking the type hints at runtime.

-For a definition of the main {typed} concepts, see [glossary](./glossary).
+For a definition of the main {lib:typed} concepts, see [glossary](./glossary).

 # Code